-The rooms for boys are in the Preparatory Building, all furnished, but not carpeted.
+The rooms for boys are in the Preparatory Building,

+all furnished.
 They have single beds, each room is heated by steam, lighted by electricity, and there is good ventilation and sun.
 Each room is intended to be occupied by two students.